 “You’ll find out when your species makes first contact with mine in your time frame of 2019.”

-I wrote this for the Flash Fiction for the Purposeful Practitioner writing challenge.
-The idea is to use the image above to inspire the creation of a piece of flash fiction no more than 200 words long.
-My word count is 195.
+I wrote this for the FFfAW Challenge for the Week of February 6, 2018 hosted by Priceless Joy.
+The idea is to use the image above as the inspiration for crafting a piece of flash fiction between 100 and 175 words long.
+My word count is 174.

 The image reminded me of a fossilized dinosaur footprint but not of any dino that I’ve ever heard of.
 More like an alien footprint.